 Cause and effect analysis diagram

-When one is able to relate different causes to the effect, namely the quality characteristics, then he can use this logical thinking of cause and effect for further investigations to improve and control quality.
+When people are able to relate different causes to the effect, namely the quality characteristics, then they can use this logical thinking of cause and effect for further investigations to improve and control the quality.
 This type of linking is done through cause and effect diagrams.

 Cause and effect analysis was devised by Professor Kaoru Ishikawa, a pioneer of quality management, in 1968.
-Cause and effect analysis diagram is also known as Ishikawa, Herringbone or Fishbone diagram (since a completed diagram can look like the skeleton of a fish).
-Cause and effect analysis diagram technique combines brainstorming with a type of mind map.
-It pushes one to consider all possible causes of a problem, rather than just the ones that are most obvious.
+Cause and effect analysis diagram is also known as Ishikawa diagram, Herringbone diagram, or Fishbone diagram (since a completed diagram can look like the skeleton of a fish).
+Cause and effect analysis diagram technique combines brain-storming with a type of mind map.
+It pushes people to consider all possible causes of a problem, rather than just the ones which are most obvious.

-Stratification is a technique used in combination with other data analysis tools.
+Stratification is a technique used in combination with other data analysis techniques.
 When data from a variety of sources or categories have been lumped together, the meaning of the data can be impossible to see.
 The technique separates the data so that the pattern can be seen.
-Stratification can be used in the cases (i) before collecting the data (ii) when data come from several sources or conditions such as shifts, days of week, suppliers, materials, products, departments, equipment, or population groups and (iii) when data analysis may require separating different sources or conditions.
+Stratification can be used in the cases (i) before collecting the data (ii) when data come from several sources or conditions such as shifts, days of week, suppliers, materials, products, departments, equipment, or population groups, and (iii) when data analysis can need separating different sources or conditions.
 Stratification procedure consists of the following three steps.

-- Before collecting data, one has to consider which information about the sources of the data might have effect on the results.
-During data collection data related to this information are to be collected as well.
+- Before collecting data, one has to consider which information about the sources of the data can have effect on the results.
+During data collection, data related to this information are to be collected as well.

-- When plotting or graphing the collected data on a scatter diagram, control chart, histogram or other analysis tool, different marks or colours need to be used to distinguish from data from various sources.
-Data that are distinguished in this way are said to be ‘stratified’.
+- When plotting or graphing the collected data on a scatter diagram, control chart, histogram or other analysis technique, different marks or colours need to be used to distinguish from data from various sources.
+Data which are distinguished in this way are said to be ‘stratified’.

 - The subsets of stratified data are analyzed separately.

-A n example of data stratification is given in Fig. 5 on a scatter diagram.
+An example of data stratification is given in Fig 6 on a scatter diagram.